Hillsborough disaster: SYMAS response

 The agreed protocol for the South Yorkshire Metropolitan Ambulance Service (SYMAS) was that ambulances were to queue at the entrance to the gymnasium under the North Stand, termed the casualty reception point, or CRP.
-Any individuals within the stadium that were seriously injured were to be delivered expeditiously by police and paramedics to the CRP to receive medical attention.
+Any individuals within the stadium who were seriously injured were to be delivered expeditiously by police and paramedics to the CRP to receive medical attention.
 The system of ferrying injured from any location within the stadium to the CRP required a formal declaration to be made by those in charge for it to take effect.
 As this declaration was not immediately performed, there was confusion among those attempting to administer aid on the pitch.
 This indecision migrated to the first responders waiting in ambulances at the CRP, which quickly deteriorated into an ambulance car park.
 Some crews were hesitant to leave their vehicles, unsure of whether patients were coming to them, or vice versa.
 Others who did leave their vehicles were then faced with the obstacles inherent in placing distance between themselves and their equipment.
 As the Panel explained in their report:

 The equipment was no use on the ambulance vehicle when critical early resuscitation was taking place some distance away on the pitch, behind the Leppings Lane end and in the gymnasium.
 Some ambulance crew did take equipment when they left their vehicle, but there was no systematic direction to do so, not all did, and none initially had been given any information about the situation inside the stadium.

 A total of 42 ambulances arrived at the stadium.
 Two ambulances managed to make their way onto the pitch of their own accord, and a third entered the field at the direction of deputy chief ambulance officer Alan Hopkins, who felt its visibility might allay crowd concerns.
 The remaining 39 ambulances were collectively able to transport approximately 149 people to either Northern General Hospital, Royal Hallamshire Hospital, or Barnsley Hospital for treatment.

 The adverse comments of two doctors regarding the emergency response appeared in the media.
 Their views were not "a maverick view from a disaffected minority but the considered opinion of the majority of professionals present from the outset."